dromney/acad-website/content/project/ethnic-voting-malaysia/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Ethnic Voting in Malaysia"
-summary: "How do voters choose between non-ethnic parties and those that represent their ethnic and religious identities?
-On a research-focused study abroad, my students will study the case of Ethnic Malays in Malaysia."
+summary: "How do voters ethnic and religious identities affect who they vote for?
+On a study abroad in the summer of 2023, my students will study the case of ethnic Malays in Malaysia."
 tags:
   - ethnic and religious politics
   - Malaysia